cmdaniels/node-jade-boilerplate/README.md

 * `gulp clear`: deletes all files in your \_dist folder
 * `gulp prod` or `gulp production`: generates and copies all the files you need for deployment into the \_dist folder, requires you to run `npm install --production` manually within the folder
 * `gulp deploy`: uploads files in \_dist to your server using the configuration in gulpfile.js

+## Credits

+The gulpfile in this project is based on [designrubenz' jsidiots-gulpfile](https://github.com/designrubenz/jsidiots-gulpfile).